 AGT Outstanding Achievement Award

 The Outstanding Achievement Award was created to recognize those who are committed to furthering the field of genetics as demonstrated by their work, attitude and AGT activities.
 If you have a colleague who performs above and beyond the call of duty, nominate him or her for the AGT Outstanding Achievement Award.
-Nominations are due by March 1.
+Nominations deadline has been exteded to March 6.

 - The nominee works as or has worked as a genetic technologist (this does not include post-doctoral fellowships).